-The driving motivation of Dr. Denis Mukwege and the Panzi Hospital and Foundations family is the fight to end the brutal sexual violence against women and girls in Congo and in conflict settings around the world.
+The driving motivation of Dr. Denis Mukwege and the Panzi Hospital and Foundations family is the fight to end brutal sexual violence against women and girls in Congo and in conflict settings around the world.
 To do so in Congo, Panzi provides relief, recovery, and restorative opportunities for vulnerable communities, especially women and girls.
-We believe that without addressing the root causes of violence directly, new survivors of sexual violence will continue to arrive on our Hospital's doorstep.
+We believe that without addressing the root causes of violence directly, new survivors of sexual violence will continue to arrive on the Hospital's doorstep.
 In the USA, Panzi Foundation USA works to raise awareness about the crisis in Congo and the scourge of violence against women more broadly.
-We work to help organize and activate individuals and groups in effective advocacy campaigns in support of policies that can help end the conflicts at the root of this violence.

-The driving motivation of Dr. Denis Mukwege and the Panzi Hospital and Foundations family is to win the fight to end the brutal sexual violence against women and girls in Congo and in conflict settings everywhere around the world.
-To do so in Congo, and increasingly elsewhere, Panzi provides relief, recovery, and restorative opportunities for vulnerable communities, especially women and girls.
-We believe that without addressing the root causes of violence directly, new survivors of sexual violence will continue to arrive on our Hospital's doorstep.
+The driving motivation of Dr. Denis Mukwege and the Panzi Hospital and Foundations family is to win the fight to end brutal sexual violence against women and girls in Congo and in conflict settings everywhere around the world.
+To do so in Congo, and elsewhere, Panzi provides relief, recovery, and restorative opportunities for vulnerable communities, especially women and girls.
+Panzi Foundation USA will continue to use its platform to amplify Dr. Mukwege's voice and to help position Panzi Hospital and Foundation's doctors, nurses, and other practitioners as thought-leaders and experts.